kevhaes/PaceCalculator/README.md

 # PaceCalculator
-A pace calculator written in c#
+A pace calculator written in angular